online-go/gtp2ogs/docs/OPTIONS-LIST.md

 `--apikey` Specify the API key for the bot, for example `--apikey 5srvb5es4se7651741r61devr864re`

-note : in debug, the apikey is replaced with a "hidden" for security reasons
+note: in debug, the apikey is replaced with a "hidden" for security reasons

 ### greeting